 How do payments on a HELOC work?

 When you withdraw funds from a HELOC during the draw period, lenders will require you to make minimum monthly payments.
 These often go toward the interest only but may go toward the interest and principal with some lenders.
-Dave Gorman, Divisional Sales Executive at Bank of America, says, "Payments may change based on your balance, interest rate fluctuations, or if you make additional principal payments.
-Making additional principal payments when possible will help owners save on the interest they’re charged and help reduce their overall debt more quickly."
+Payments may change based on your balance, on interest rate fluctuations, and on whether you make additional principal payments.
+Making additional principal payments when possible will help you save on interest and reduce your overall debt more rapidly.
 When the draw period ends, you will either owe the balance in full (balloon payment) or will begin a repayment period.

 How do you calculate interest on a HELOC?

 A homeowners whose equity line of credit has a variable interest rate may see rates change from month to month, as already noted.
 To calculate your interest, add together the benchmark rate and your margin to get your adjusted interest rate.
 Then, multiply your adjusted interest rate by your outstanding HELOC balance to get your total annual interest.
 If you want to see your monthly interest payment, divide the annual interest amount by 12.